carrot/roots-contentful/readme.md

 #### name

 Optional.
 This is the name of the key the entries will be attached to on the `contentful` object in your views.
-Defaults to a [pluralized](https://github.com/blakeembrey/pluralize), [underscored](http://stringjs.com/#methods/underscore) representation of the Content Type name (e.g. 'Blog Post' => `contentful.blogPosts`)
+Defaults to a [pluralized](https://github.com/blakeembrey/pluralize), [underscored](http://stringjs.com/#methods/underscore) representation of the Content Type name (e.g. 'Blog Post' => `contentful.blog_posts`)

 #### template